fsvreddit/bot-bouncer/README.md

 # Change History

+## v1.23 (coming soon)

+* Bot Bouncer can now accept a moderator invite if it has been accidentally removed from the mod list

 ## v1.22.1

 * Improve resilience of app if required permissions are accidentally removed from the app's user account